spbrien/glasnost/README.md

 ./run.sh
 ```

 Visiting [http://localhost:5000](http://localhost:5000) will fetch and return an `index.html` file if it is present in your S3 bucket, otherwise a `404` error.

 Any path sent to Glosnost will return the S3 object having a key that matches the provided path.
-So `http://localhost:5000/foo/bar` will return the S3 object `foo/bar`, otherwise a `404` error.
+So `http://localhost:5000/foo/bar` will return the S3 object key `foo/bar`, otherwise a `404` error.